rsteve-dev01/Tiba-ERP/README.md

 - Mobile support for iOS and Android

 ### Design and Implementation Constraints
-- Compliance with HIPAA for data security
+- Compliance with Kenyan data protection laws
-- Interoperability with existing HL7-based systems
+- Interoperability with local healthcare systems and NHIF requirements

 ### Assumptions and Dependencies
-- Regular updates for compliance with CMS guidelines
+- Regular updates for compliance with MOH guidelines
-- Dependence on third-party APIs for insurance verification
+- Dependence on third-party APIs for NHIF verification

 <a name="system-features"></a>
 ## 3. System Features
 ### Patient Management
-- **Registration**: HIPAA-compliant data collection
+- **Registration**: Data collection compliant with Kenyan healthcare regulations
-- **History**: Integration with existing EHR systems
+- **History**: Integration with local EHR systems

 ### Appointment Scheduling
 - **Booking**: Online and in-person scheduling options
 - **Notifications**: Automated reminders via SMS and email

 ### EMR and EHR
-- **Record Management**: HL7 compliant data exchange
+- **Record Management**: Data exchange compliant with Kenyan healthcare standards
-- **Security**: Encryption and access control in line with HIPAA
+- **Security**: Encryption and access control as per Kenyan regulations

 ### Billing and Insurance
-- **Claims Processing**: Integration with major U.S. insurance providers
+- **Claims Processing**: Integration with NHIF and other insurance providers
-- **CMS Reporting**: Automated reporting for Medicare and Medicaid services
+- **MOH Reporting**: Automated reporting for public health services

 ### Inventory Management
 - **Medication Tracking**: Real-time inventory updates